open/close all folders

 - Babylon 5 has several of these, depending on which character the storyline is following and where the action takes place.
 On B5, Station Security can often be counted on to provide protection for the main characters, while the Anla'Shok (AKA The Rangers) eventually take on this mission towards Delenn and Sheridan, and Londo will on occasion make use of the Centauri Republic's soldiers, such as the time he had them gun down a pair of Shadows.

 - In Shadowrun, once a call from a contract holder is confirmed, most DocWagon franchises guarantee the arrival of an armed trauma team within ten minutes, or else the immediate medical care is free.
 They do charge customers for injury or death compensation for their employees, though.
+Higher levels of contracts even offer better services: the basic level only has the team revive you on the spot, while the platinum level includes extraction, extended care, and does not charge you for injuries or deaths sustained by the trauma team.

 - Exalted: Cult of the Illuminated believes that the Solars are returned righteous god-kings and will do anything to protect fledgling Solars.
 Various Yozi cults will also do the same for Infernals.
 Abyssals have the death cults.

-- BIONICLE: The Order of Mata Nui was stated by Word Of God as being the CIA of the Matoran Universe.
+- BIONICLE: The Order of Mata Nui was stated by Word of God as being the CIA of the Matoran Universe.
 They are exactly the secret service, and they do not hesitate to kill or do other dirty jobs, while Toa don't kill.
 On the other hand, since Toa are the MU equivalent of cops by this analogy, then this is actually pretty stupid.
 But, LEGO being LEGO...

 - This is the entire plot of Dragon Quest IV.
 "The Hero" is the title given to the Half-Human Hybrid Chosen One (born from an angel and a human) prophesied to save the world against the king of demons.
 The first four chapters of the game introduce you to the hero's party members before you meet the Hero Him/Herself.
 Many of them are actively looking for the Hero in order to protect him/her.